-This Creamy Waldorf Salad recipe has apples, grapes, celery, walnuts, and a wonderful sweet dressing.
-Wonderful for brunch, summer time, the holidays, or any time!
+This creamy Waldorf Salad recipe includes fruit, celery, walnuts, and a wonderful refreshing sweet dressing.
 Serve in bowls or on Bibb lettuce.
+Perfect for brunch, lunch, summertime, the holidays, or any time!

 This salad was first served at the Waldorf Astoria Hotel in 1893 for a charity event, thus the name.
 Then in 1896, the salad appeared in Oscar of the Waldorf’s Cookbook, by Oscar Tschirky, who was the maître d’ of the hotel and credited for this salad creation.